rspurney/TuxNet/docs/index.md

 The local use of TuxNet requires a 64-bit computer running Mac OS X (10.4 Tiger or later) with Matlab installed **(R2017b ONLY)**.

 [GENIE3](https://github.com/jmlingeman/Network-Inference-Workspace/tree/master/algorithms/genie3) must be installed before the RTP-STAR tab can be run using TuxNet.
-To install GENIE3, download the MATLAB .zip folder, unzip the files, and follow the installation instructions included in the documentation.
+To install GENIE3, download the top level .zip folder called Network-Inference-Workspace, unzip the files, and move Network-Inference-Workspace/algorithms/genie3 to a permanent location on your computer.
+The included README.txt will give detailed instructions on completing the installation.
+Make sure to add the genie3 folder with subfolders to your MATLAB path and to compile rtenslearn_c.c using the MATLAB 'mex' command.

 [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) must be installed before the TUX tab can be run using TuxNet.
 To install HISAT2, download the correct binary and follow the installation instructions included in the documentation.